andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 ## cacheGraph.py

-Generates an HTML file with graph that shows the *ages* of all cache blocks after executing an access sequence.
+Generates an HTML file with a graph that shows the *ages* of all cache blocks after executing an access sequence.
 The *age* of a block B is the number of fresh blocks that need to be accessed before B is evicted.

 The tool supports all of the command-line options of `cacheSeq.py`, except the `-loop` option.
 In addition to that, the following options are supported: